Bruba/Devops-Bootcamp/Project8/project8.md

 AmazonVPCFullAccess and AmazonEC2FullAccess and click on Next
 ![3](img/3.png)
 ![4](img/4.png)
-give the role a Name and you can also confimr the permissions given to it. then click on create role
+give the role a Name and you can also confirm the permissions given to it. then click on create role
 ![5](img/5.png)

 ## Now create an EC2 instance, Ubuntu 22.04